gpillon/AskIa/README.md

  - Pnpm (Should work with npm or yarn, but i ♥ pnpm)

 ### 🫡 How ?
+ - Edit the package.json to use the engine you want, editing the `askia.apiServer` and `askia.model` fields (maybe there is a better way to do this...)
  - Run `pnpm install` (or `$YOUR_FAVORITE_PACKAGE_MANAGER install`) to install the dependencies.
  - Run `pnpm run watch` to start the extension in watch mode.
  - Open the file `src/extension.ts`.
  - Press `F5` to start debugging the extension.
+ - NOTE: you must have a opened workspace within the folder where you want to generate the k8s manifest.
+ - press `Cmd+Shift+P` and type `AskIA: Generate Kubernetes File`
+ - type `nginx deployment with 3 replicas and service`
+ - press enter
+ - you should see the a new file with the k8s manifest in the same folder
+ - now press `Cmd+Shift+P` and type `AskIA: Suggest K8s Modifications`
+ - type `add a volume to the nginx deployment`
+ - press enter
+ - you should see the k8s manifest in the file with the modifications

 ## ⚙️ Settings You Can Mess With